docrails-tw/guides/README.md

 ## Before you make a Pull Request

 Make sure Travis-CI is passing.
+Chinese text and English text has space between each other.

 ## Deploy